NVIDIA/NVFlare/examples/xgboost/README.md

 - bagging training performs better than cyclic under both uniform and non-uniform data splits (orange v.s. purple, red/green v.s. brown)
 - with uniform shrinkage, bagging will have significant performance drop under non-uniform split (green v.s. orange)
 - data-size dependent shrinkage will be able to recover the performance drop above (red v.s. green), and achieve almost the same performance as uniform data split (red v.s. orange)
-- bagging under uniform data split (orange), and bagging with data-size dependent shrinkage under non-uniform data split(red), can achieve comparable/better performance as compared with centralized training baseline
+- bagging under uniform data split (orange), and bagging with data-size dependent shrinkage under non-uniform data split(red), can achieve comparable/better performance as compared with centralized training baseline (blue)

 For model size, centralized training and cyclic training will have a model consisting of `num_round` trees, while the bagging models consist of `num_round * num_client` trees, since each round, bagging training boosts a forest consisting of individually trained trees from each client.